On a completed generating function of locally harmonic Maass forms: Convergence and singularities of

+Combining the above bound with the obvious exponential decay of \eqref{eqn:posdefbnd} as $v\to \infty$ then yields the claim of the lemma. \end{proof}

-We first prove absolute convergence of $\widehat{\Psi}$. \begin{proposition} The sums defining the two summands $\Psi$ and $\Psi^*$ of $\widehat{\Psi}$ in \eqref{eqn:Thetakdef} converge absolutely. \end{proposition} \begin{proof} By (4.6) and (4.11) of \cite{BKW}, one easily deduces that $\mathcal{F}_D$ converges absolutely and grows at most polynomially as a function of $D$.
+\begin{proposition} The sums defining the two summands $\Psi$ and $\Psi^*$ of $\widehat{\Psi}$ in \eqref{eqn:Thetakdef} converge absolutely. \end{proposition} \begin{proof} By (4.6) and (4.11) of \cite{BKW}, one easily deduces that $\mathcal{F}_D$ converges absolutely and grows at most polynomially as a function of $D$.
 Therefore $\Psi$ converges absolutely.